Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 | NULL       | NULL         | https://www.bsearch.com     | 7                |
 | bsearch    | brand        | https://www.bsearch.com     | 7                |

+Here is a [tableau link](https://public.tableau.com/app/profile/mansi.vermani7229/viz/WebsiteTrafficSource/Dashboard1?publish=yes) to the dashboard displaying the paid traffic sources and their breakdown.

 Based on above result, it's obvious that majority website sessions are coming from gsearch non-brand segment.
 On sharing these results with the stakeholder, there is a counter request as under :